hrhabib07/edu-skill-assignment9/README.md

 ## Documentation

-Live site of my project is [best programmer in BD](https://my-superhero.netlify.app/)
+Live site of my project is [EduSkill](https://my-assignment-project.netlify.app/home)

 # Top Class Programmer of Bangladesh.

 This website is made with simple-react.
-I have used the information of programming hero team in this project and I collected data from facebook group.
-I have tried to add all of the admins and modarator's information of our private group but some information are missing like image link was missing on some moderator's profile.
+I have used data from random resources that are available in Internet for this projects.
+I have tried to make this site more good looking to see that's why I used some images that looks good.

 ## FAQ

 #### Is your site responsive?

-No my site is not responsive.
+Yes my site is a little bit responsive for mobile devices.
 I know how to make a websire responsive.
-But this project is made for learning purpase therefore I didn't make it responsive.
+But this project is made for learning purpose therefore I didn't make it responsive well.

 #### Is your site Dynamic?

-Yes it is Dynamic.
+Yes this site is a Dynamic site.

-#### can I make a team from this website?
+#### can I make a hire tutors from this website?

-No. I didn't make team option responsive cause I make it for learning purpase.
+No, This website is made only for learning purposes.